varnish/Varnish-Book/README.rst

 Training material and related tools
 ===================================

+This Github branch holds work in progress to update The Varnish Book for Varnish cache version 4.

 This repository contains:

 * The training material used for our Varnish training (the source for the